faranalytics/streams-logger/README.md

 ### Disconnect from root

 You can optionally disconnect your `Logger` from the root `Logger` or a specified antecedent.
 This will prevent message propagation to the root logger, which will provide cost savings and isolation.
-You can either set the `parent` parameter to `null` in the constructor of the `Logger` or explicitely disconnect from the root `Logger` using the `disconnect` method of the `Logger` instance.
+You can either set the `parent` parameter to `null` in the constructor of the `Logger` or explicitly disconnect from the root `Logger` using the `disconnect` method of the `Logger` instance.
 In this example the `Logger` instance is disconnected from the _Streams_ root logger after instantiation.

 ```ts
 import * as streams from 'streams-logger';